knroy/django-pds/docs/RowLevelSecurity.md

 }
 ```

 `UserReadableDatas` ensure maximum readable fields for a particular role.
-If every single roles cane read all the same fields, just instead of any role, use `default`.
+If every single roles can read all the same fields, just instead of any role, use `default`.
 Don't put any security attributes in `UserReadableFields`, API won't let you read security attributes unless you override the default `django_pds` lazy loaded settings from `django_pds.conf`

 Supposing `user_id` of the `doctor` or `admin` is : **`862bdaf0-6fa4-476e-be07-43ededfc222c`**.
 So, when a `doctor` or an `admin` inserts `Patient` data, it should be looking like this.